 Aloha, welcome to Hawaii.
 I have lost count of the amount of times I have been to Hawaii.
 I just love the place and why?
 Well, I just love the variety of things you can see and do in Hawaii.
 From spending lazy days on a beach or by a pool, learning to surf or snorkel or maybe hiking through one of the many tropical rainforests.
 You can also learn the hula, enjoy a luau or sip on a Mai Tai.
 There are so many things to see and do in Hawaii for everyone.

-Hawaii, is a state of the United States of America.
+Hawaii is a state of the United States of America.
 The state of Hawaii consists of 137 islands with 7 being inhabited.
-Most first-time visitors to Hawaii spend their time on one or more of 4 islands, Oahu, Maui, Hawaii and Kuwai.
+Most first-time visitors to Hawaii spend their time on one or more of four islands – Oahu, Maui, Hawaii and/or Kuwai.

 When to visit Hawaii

 Anytime is a good time to visit Hawaii though if this is your first time in Hawaii the seasons, accommodation price and crowds can influence your decision.

 Hawaii’s climate is quite pleasant all year round with the dry season falling between April and October and the wet season from November to March.
 Many people visit during the summer months of June, July and August.
 The climate is usually hot and humid during this time.
 Flights and accommodation can be more expensive over the summer months as well as during the high season, mid-December to mid-April.
 However, when you go can depend on when your holidays are.
 My dad always took holidays in May so that is when we would go to Hawaii.

 As the Hawaiian Islands are surrounded by water, most people arrive by air.
 For a great deal on an airfare visit Skyscanner.
 This website allows you to compare airfares.
 Another way to get to Hawaii is to cruise there.
 There are people who sail their own boats or those who arrive on a cruise liner such as with P&O.